ProductHunter.in logoProductHunter.in

 Pros

-• +6.4mm slim shaft reduces air resistance
+• +6.4mm slim shaft reduces air resistance for faster swings

 • +Head-heavy balance combined with high tension is devastating for smashes